 Qualified For Heaven

 Qualifications are important.
-Usually they mean that you have studied well, trained hard and are competent to do the job.
-And some think that we qualify ourselves for heaven by learning what to do, doing it well and proving our suitability for God's presence.
-But that is not so.
-Although Paul does not minimise the importance of pleasing the Lord, even our best efforts cannot qualify us for heaven: because that is a gift of God's grace (Ephesians 2:8-9, Colossians 1:13-14).
+Usually, they mean that you have studied well, trained hard and are competent to do the job.
+Many people think that in the same way we qualify ourselves for heaven by learning from the Bible, working hard at following the example of Jesus and thus proving our suitability for God's presence.
+All those things are good and should be a part of our Christian discipleship, but none of them qualify us for heaven.
+Although Paul does not minimise the importance of pleasing the Lord (Ephesians 5:10), even our best efforts cannot qualify us for heaven (Isaiah 64:6): because that is a gift of God's grace (Ephesians 2:8-9, Colossians 1:13-14).

-However, Paul was concerned for the Colossian church to become mature in seven ways, and so he prayed for them.
+However, Paul was concerned for the Colossian church to become mature in seven ways, and so he prayed for them and persisted in prayer (Colossians 1:9) so that they might keep running as in a marathon and reach the goal of being with Jesus (Philippians 3:12-15).
 Firstly, to live with Christ-like integrity; secondly, to be spiritually productive; thirdly, to understand God better; fourthly, to become strong through His power; fifthly, to resist the temptation to give up, persisting through opposition; sixthly, develop the habit of joyful thanksgiving to God; and seventhly, to honour the Father whose grace alone has qualified them to take their place with all the people of God.

 © Dr Paul Adams